Ongoing research projects and manuscripts

 “Clutter”: How much information do party manifestos contain? (with Daniel Bischof).
 Presented at the Manifesto Project Corpus Conference, 1-2 February 2018, Berlin.

-What rich and poor consider important and how this matters for representation (with Nathalie Giger).
-Presented at the Annual Congress of the Swiss Political Science Association, 5-6 February 2018, Geneva.
+What rich and poor consider important and how this matters for representation (with Miriam Hänni, Nathalie Giger, and Christian Breunig).
+Presented at the Annual Congress of the Swiss Political Science Association, 5-6 February 2018, Geneva, and at the annual conference of the European Political Science Association, 21-23 June 2018, Vienna.